codewitch-honey-crisis/alarm_panel/README.md

 2. Set the appropriate COM ports in platformio.ini

-3. (Optional - necessary for web interface) Add wifi.txt to an SD or spiffs to connect to the network.
+3. Add wifi.txt to an SD or spiffs to connect to the network.
 First line is the SSID, second is the network password

 4. Configure include/config.h for the count of alarms and all the associated pins

+5. Upload filesystem image (you must do this even if it's empty because SPIFFS must be formatted)

-5. Upload Firmware to control (supported devices: M5Stack Core2, and Freenove ESP32-S3 Development Kit w/ integrated display)
+6. Upload Firmware to control (supported devices: M5Stack Core2, and Freenove ESP32-S3 Development Kit w/ integrated display)

-6. Upload Firmware to slave (supported devices: Arduino AtMega2560, or ESP32)
+7. Upload Firmware to slave (supported devices: Arduino AtMega2560, or ESP32)

 Note that you don't actually need the slave connected to test the UI and web interface.